Photo courtesy of Labkhand Olfatmanesh and Gazelle Samizay

 Sania Samad & Sadia Pasha Kamran

 Encounters will be on view online and by appointment at JCAL’s Miller Gallery (161-04 Jamaica Ave).
 Gallery hours are M-F 10am-6pm and select Saturdays 12-3pm.
-See jcal.org/visit-the-gallery to schedule a time to view the exhibition in-person and for more information.
-Stay tuned for events and workshops with the artists!
+Click here to schedule a time to view the exhibition in-person.

 The Jamaica Center for Arts & Learning (JCAL), founded in 1972, is a multidisciplinary arts center based in the diverse community of Southeast Queens.
 It devoted its mission to offer quality visual, performing, and literary arts, and to provide accessible education programs to encourage participation in the arts.

-This program is supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council; and by the New York Community Trust as part of JCAL’s Building Equity Project.
+This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+This program is additionally part of JCAL’s two-year pilot project, Building Equity for BIIPOC (Black, Immigrant, Indigenous, People of Color) Artists, funded by New York Community Trust.